 Arrange the car to go to Pemuteran with a few stops on the way.
 The price for the car is set by the local tourist agency and is 350k IDR (for the end of 2017).

 On the way we visited:

 - Banjar hot springs – Holy hot springs, Entrance 20k IDR

 - Brahmavihara-Arama – the only Buddhist temple in Bali, Free entrance

-Arrive at Pemuteran, go afternoon snorkelling just off the beach.
+Arrive at Pemuteran, and go afternoon snorkeling just off the beach.
 Visit Turtle Hatchery in Pemuteran with cute baby turtles.

-In the evening take a walk or the ride (we hitch-hiked) to the nearby Pura Pabean temple for the sunset with monkeys and wonderful views to Java.
+In the evening take a walk or a ride (we hitch-hiked) to the nearby Pura Pabean temple for the sunset with monkeys and wonderful views of Java.

 Where to stay in Pemuteran: